MeryemAkdim/MeryemAkdim/README.md

 ### 🚀 Full-Stack Developer | Laravel Specialist | API Enthusiast

-I’m a full-stack web developer with a passion for crafting scalable, efficient, and user-focused applications.
-I specialize in **Laravel, Vue.js, and AWS**—building solutions that not only solve problems but also create great experiences for users.
+I’m a full-stack web developer passionate about crafting scalable, efficient, and user-focused applications.
+I specialize in **Laravel, Vue.js, and AWS**—building solutions that solve problems and create great user experiences.

 🌐 **What I Do:**
 - Develop and maintain **web apps** across diverse industries